Lockdown music video production

 Setting the camera focus.

-Ideally, you would want to film with manual focus.
+Ideally, film with manual focus.
 In this case study, I could see that the bass guitarist was most likely filming with autofocus.
 As he moves his bass guitar, you can occasionally see the camera focus hunting.
-By using the manual focus option of your camera or the FiLMic Pro app, you can set the focus to one position so that it does not change for the duration.
+Using the manual focus option on your camera or the FiLMic Pro app, you can set the focus to a single position so it stays there for the duration.

 Lighting for filming

-Good lighting is essential for filming a video so you might want to play around and film some test shots beforehand to see which aspect of your location enables you to film your best lit self.
+Good lighting is essential for filming a video, so you might want to play around and take some test shots beforehand to see which part of your location best lets you film your best-lit self.
 Perhaps this may vary depending on the time of day if you are using natural sunlight.
-For perfect results, make sure the lighting situation remains constant for your filming session, so avoid using the light from sunny windows on cloudy days or when the light (and colour temperature) is changing quickly.
-Check out my guide lighting for filming.

 Sound recording

-So that any filming can be synced easily you will need to record the audio of the master track and or the performance with the filming.
-The master mix could be played on speakers close to the camera and would need to be recorded very clearly by the camera.
-Filming in a silent or quiet location will help the performance or the music be recorded clearly, and then this will enable quick and easy syncing.
-Before you start to record film a test and play it back to make sure your camera is recording the sound properly.
+So that any filming can be synced easily, you will need to record the master track audio and/or the performance audio with the filming.
+The master mix could be played through speakers close to the camera and needs to be recorded very clearly by the camera.

 Visual aesthetics

 Consider the overall visual aesthetic of the video you are creating well ahead of filming.
 What backgrounds are you using?
 Will they match with any others?
 What are you wearing?
 Does that need to be similar or different to anyone else appearing?
-In addition consider the framing and your position in the frame, along with that of anyone else.
+In addition, consider the framing and your position within it, along with those of anyone else.

 Filming different angles

-When you film, make sure to perform and record the track from start to end so that it’s quicker to sync it up in the edit.
+When you film, make sure to perform and record the track from start to finish so it’s quicker to sync in the edit.
 Consider filming more than one angle, i.e. a wide-angle and a different angled closer shot perhaps of your hands.
 More angles and differently framed shots can add visual interest and make your music video more dynamic.
 You might need to use a suitable camera tripod or camera holder that enables you to secure your camera in different positions.

 Editing performances